-This will return the order_no along with the order date aliased as oid in the required format.
-Moreover, as we have incorporated the where clause to return only the order date equivalent to MAR 26, 2020.
+This will return the order_no and the order date aliased as oid in the required format.
+Moreover, we have incorporated the where clause to return only the order date equivalent to MAR 26, 2020.

 That’s why we can see only the orders made on that date only as of the result of this query:

 How do We Compare the Dates having Different Formats?